Waiting Period After Bankruptcy for a Conventional Loan

 The first of these aid bills was called the CARES Act.
 Passed in March 2020, there were many aspects to the multi-trillion-dollar package.
 Multiple forgivable loans were created specifically for use by small businesses, while other forgivable programs were created for individuals.

-The first was a loan program through which small businesses could use funds to pay for working capital and other normal operating expenses.
-These loans aren’t forgivable and had to be repaid.
+The first type of EIDL loan was the most common one.
+They provided small businesses with funds to pay for working capital and other normal operating expenses.
+These loans had favorable terms but were forgivable and had to be repaid.

 There were different requirements for this EIDL loan, depending on how large the loan amount was.
 Loan increases were also available until all the funds were exhausted.